Your shopping cart is empty!

 FIND THE LESSON

 It’s said that a mistake is only a mistake if you don’t learn from it.
 I love that.
-We can learn something from every situation we experience.
-Take a moment to think about what didn’t work out.
-What can you learn from it?
+If you’ve slipped back into old habits and are struggling to make the change you want then take a moment to think about what didn’t work out.
+And why it didn’t.
+Maybe your stress levels increased and you made some bad food choices or maybe you hadn’t slept well and so didn’t have the resolve you needed?
+How can you stop the same pattern from happening again?
 Make a note of the things that might have helped you to stick to your new habits so that next time you have a plan of action to follow.

 We all make mistakes, we’re human!
-It’s too easy to be hard on yourself for not achieving perfection.
+And so don’t be too hard on yourself for not achieving perfection.
 Show yourself some compassion and think about why you set your intention or goal in the first place.
 Remember how much it means to you and why you want to achieve it.
 Be kind to yourself and resolve to get back on track as soon as you can.

 ASK FOR HELP

 If you slip up, start over - it’s really that simple.
-Don’t waste time berating yourself.
-Just make sure that you don’t put off starting over, don’t wait for a new day or a Monday to turn a new page.
-Refocus your energy, dig up a little determination and get started.
+Don’t spend time berating yourself.
+Just make sure that you don’t put off starting over, you don’t need a new day or a Monday to turn a new page.
+Refocus your energy, dig deep for some determination and move forward.

-What caused you to stumble and slip back into old habits?
-Maybe it was a challenging day at work, a conversation didn’t go the way you’d hoped or perhaps your hormones have been holding you hostage.
-On those kinds of days don’t try looking for motivation - it’s a waste of energy - what you need to do is create motivation.
+When your motivation hits rock bottom, don’t try looking for it - it’s a waste of energy - what you need to do is create motivation.
 And the easiest way to do that is to commit to one small action, it can be the smallest thing BUT you have to do it right away.
 Put on your workout clothes, drink a glass of water, walk around the block, write in your planner, you get the idea...start small and once you’ve got started you’ll feel a little more motivated to carry on.
+Believe me, this works every time!

-Need a little extra help making those changes?
-Then here’s my 30 day printable habit tracker, grab yourself a copy and feel your motivation increase with every one of those boxes that you check off.
+Need a little help sticking to your new habits?
+Then here’s my 30 day printable habit tracker, print yourself a copy, set yourself a goal and celebrate every one of those days that you check off.

 AUTHOR: LEANNA DOOLIN